walterbender/Syllabi/iam.md

-In the second session, they will finalize and define their problem with a project brief which will include: design criteria, constraints, market analysis, technical details such as weight and cost off their seating surface product.
+In the second session, they will finalize and define their problem with a project brief which will include: design criteria, constraints, market analysis, technical details such as weight and cost of their seating surface product.
 It will also include a program schedule of project deliverables and deadlines.